Boostcom/bl-api-v3/source/includes/20_messaging_api/1_models.md

 **status** | string | See: [Sending status](#messaging-sending-status)
 **scheduled_at** | datetime | Time of sending execution
 scheduled_with | Object | Params the sending has been scheduled with - See [SendingSchedulePayload](#messaging-sending-schedule-payload-model)
-**created_at** | datetime | Time of creation
-**updated_at** | datetime | Time of update
-**recipients** | [Recipient](#messaging-recipient-model)[] | Inline recipients the sending is directed to
+dispatches_count | Number of dispatches, when sending has not been executed yet it's `null` **created_at** | datetime | Time of creation **updated_at** | datetime | Time of update **recipients** | [Recipient](#messaging-recipient-model)[] | Inline recipients the sending is directed to